jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

   (o) section 369 (taking Northland scallops outside fishery season).
 (5A) Every person convicted of an offence against section 72(4)﻿(a)﻿(i), (b)﻿(i), (c)﻿(i), or (d)﻿(i) (unlawfully returning, abandoning, or retaining 50 or fewer fish or other animals that are aquatic life in any 24-hour period) is liable to a fine not exceeding $10,000.
 (6) Every person convicted of an offence against any of the following provisions is liable to a fine not exceeding $5,000:
-  (a) section 113M(2) (failure by holder of high seas fishing permit to notify chief executive of change of vessel's ownership or operator):
+  (a) section 113M(2) (failure by holder of international fishing permit to notify chief executive of change of vessel's ownership or operator):
   (b) section 121(3) (unlawfully releasing sensitive information):
   (c) section 186A(8) or section 186B(7) (contravention by individual, for purposes other than sale, of notice closing area, or prohibiting or restricting fishing methods):
   (ca) section 186N(3) (failing to notify change of information in Fish Farmer Register):